Fine Motor Skills & Handwriting Readiness for Preschoolers

 - Colours within lines more accurately

-If your child is significantly behind these milestones, targeted fine motor activities (rather than more writing practice) are the most effective intervention.
+If your child is noticeably behind these milestones, targeted fine motor activities — rather than more writing practice — are the most effective way to help.

 The Pencil Grip: Stages and What to Do